LubomirPacheliev/LubomirPacheliev/README.md

 ### Hi there 👋
-### Welcome to my github profile where you can witness my atempt at being a programmer
-### I may not know what I'm doing but I sure am having fun doing it
+Welcome to my github profile where you can witness my atempt at being a programmer I may not know what I'm doing but I sure am having fun doing it I'm always down to collaborate, hit me up if you want a buddy you can code with ^^

 <!--
 **LubomirPacheliev/LubomirPacheliev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.